Bonnie Greer: Since 1986

 Greer's book Obama Music, partly a musical memoir, was published by Legend Press in October 2009.
 Reviewing it in The Independent, Lesley McDowell said: "Greer expertly weaves in memories of her own upbringing in Chicago, with more humour than you might expect, along with a clear, defined passion for the music she grew up listening to.
 She wants to show, too, how both the place she lived in, and the songs she listened to, were full of unseen boundaries that had held people back – but also gave them something to fight against."
 Her biography of Langston Hughes, Langston Hughes: The Value of Contradiction, was published in 2011 (Arcadia/BlackAmber Inspirations).
 Greer co-produced a documentary film, Reflecting Skin (directed by Mike Dibb) – on representations of black people in Western art – which was shown by the BBC in 2004.
 She is currently working on a novel about Rossetti.
 Greer's memoir A Parallel Life was published in 2014 and was described by Joy Lodico in The Independent as "the story of a journey deliberately and bravely taken against all expectations".

 Greer is a member of the Arts Emergency Service, a British charity working with 16- to 19-year-olds in further education from diverse backgrounds.
 She is a patron of the SI Leeds Literary Prize for unpublished fiction by Black and Asian women in the UK.
 She is also a board member of the Authors' Licensing and Collecting Society (ALCS).

-In April 2005, she was appointed to the British Museum's Board of Trustees and completed two full terms; from late March 2009 she served as Deputy Chairman.
+In April 2005, she was appointed to the British Museum's Board of Trustees and completed two full terms; from late March 2009, she served as Deputy Chairman.
 In 2011, she accepted the post of President of the Brontë Society.
 She resigned in June 2015, following internal disagreements about the society's direction.

 Greer is a contributor to the 2019 anthology New Daughters of Africa, edited by Margaret Busby.

-Greer also appears in the Sky Arts TV programme 'Discovering Film', as one of its leading movie experts celebrating the lives and work of some of the most prolific and iconic Hollywood stars, and comments frequently about members of the Royal Family on various ITN documentaries such as Channel 4's Charles: Our New King.
+Greer also appears in the Sky Arts TV programme Discovering Film, as one of its leading movie experts celebrating the lives and work of some of the most prolific and iconic Hollywood stars, and comments frequently about members of the British Royal Family on various ITN documentaries such as Channel 4's Charles: Our New King.

+In 2023, she appeared on TalkTV and demanded that Manchester United and Manchester City football clubs remove images of ships from their logos claiming that they are racist and glorify slavery.
+When countered with the fact that both football clubs adopted their logos decades after slavery was abolished in the U.K, she claimed that history is changing and that they should investigate with historians.